Why qhook?

 Where qhook Fits

 qhook is purpose-built for one pattern: event arrives → execute HTTP actions reliably.
+Whether the event is an external webhook (Stripe, GitHub) or an internal API call (your app, IDP, CI/CD), qhook handles both through the same engine.

 It is not a replacement for: